Before Trying the Scholarly Databases, look for Background Information

 |Use keywords, not long search phrases||

-Instead of searching for "how is globalization impacting indigenous culture protection" break down your search into the main keywords:
+Instead of searching for "How is environmental justice a critical feminist issue?" break down your search into the main keywords:

 |Look for ways to limit your search in the database||You can often limit by type of article (scholarly and peer-reviewed), year of publication, subject|